Your life is about to turn upside down and inside out.

 Although this life isn’t always easy, it’s beautiful and it’s yours.
 Live it to the fullest.

-Sarah Blackmore is speech-language pathologist and blogger currently living in Vancouver, British Columbia.
+Sarah Blackmore currently lives in Vancouver, British Columbia.
 She was diagnosed with stage 4 oligometastatic breast cancer in July 2018 and has had no evidence of disease since January 2019.
 Follow her story over on her blog and Instagram to learn more about what it’s like to live with metastatic breast cancer in your 20s.